-Miley Cyrus Slammed As ‘Cowardly’ After News That She Blind-Sighted Liam Hemsworth With Split
+Miley Cyrus Reportedly ‘Blindsided’ Liam Hemsworth With Split, And Fans Are Now Slamming Her

 “That’s really disrespectful… Tacky and tasteless.
 Move on Liam,” added another.

 Hemsworth has remained quiet about their split, apart from his statement.
-It is not known whether he is dating.
+It is not known whether he is dating anyone new.